-This is the output control bit for the PTM output pin.
-Its operation depends upon whether PTM is being used in the Compare Match Output Mode or in the PWM Output Mode/Single Pulse Output Mode.
+This is the output control bit for the PTP output.
+Its operation depends upon whether PTM is being used in the Compare Match Output Mode or in the PWM Output Mode/ Single Pulse Output Mode.
 It has no effect if the PTM is in the Timer/Counter Mode.
-In the Compare Match Output Mode it determines the logic level of the PTM output pin before a compare match occurs.
+In the Compare Match Output Mode it determines the logic level of the PTM output before a compare match occurs.
 In the PWM Output Mode it determines if the PWM signal is active high or active low.
-In the Single Pulse Output Mode it determines the logic level of the PTM output pin when the PTON bit changes from low to high.
+In the Single Pulse Output Mode it determines the logic level of the PTM output when the PTON bit changes from low to high.

-Bit 2 PTPOL: PTM PTP Output polarity Control
+Bit 2 PTPOL: PTM PTP output polarity Control